Home » How Well Can Parrots See? (Vision Range)

 Parrots have 4 types of color receptors:

-Parrots can see all the combinations that these colors create.
+Parrots can see all the combinations these colors create.

 Foraging

-According to Nature Communications, parrots have more foraging abilities due to their ability to detect ultraviolet light.
+According to Nature Communications, parrots have better foraging abilities due to their ability to detect ultraviolet light.
 They can see the ultraviolet reflect off leaves, showing a higher contrast.

 A bush may look like an incomprehensible mass of green to humans.
 However, parrots can make out each leaf, enabling them to see insects and berries, even from a distance.